 Abbreviations : Report Help

-Jan F. Kreuze, Anna Maria Vaira, Wulf Menzel, Thierry Candresse, Sergei K. Zavriev, and John Hammond
+Jan F. Kreuze, Anna Maria Vaira, Wulf Menzel, Thierry Candresse, Sergei K. Zavriev, John Hammond, and Ki Hyun Ryu

 A summary of this ICTV Report chapter has been published as an ICTV Virus Taxonomy Profile article in the Journal of General Virology, and should be cited when referencing this online chapter as follows:

-Jan F. Kreuze, Anna Maria Vaira, Wulf Menzel, Thierry Candresse, Sergei K. Zavriev, John Hammond, and ICTV Report Consortium.
+Jan F. Kreuze, Anna Maria Vaira, Wulf Menzel, Thierry Candresse, Sergei K. Zavriev, John Hammond, Ki Hyun Ryu, and ICTV Report Consortium.
 2020, ICTV Virus Taxonomy Profile: Alphaflexiviridae, Journal of General Virology, (In Press).